 Accounting majors must take the Peregrine Academic Services Comprehensive Exam as a factor in determining the student's BAC 402 grade.
-Sports Management majors must take the Peregrine Academic Services Comprehensive exam as a factor in determining the student's SPM 491 grade.

 Prior Learning Assessment (PLA)

 Entering students may have acquired sufficient organizational experience to allow granting of credit for specific courses by means of prior learning assessment (PLA).
 Standard tests, if available, are the required manner of evaluating a student's prior learning.
 If appropriate tests are not available, a portfolio development may be approved.
 The procedure for applying for a PLA for business courses is as follows: